 8. Sleeping Bear Heritage Trail

-This trail is not yet complete, as it is planned to cover 27 miles of Lakeshore terrain.
-Currently, at the time of publication, it covers about 22 miles.
-Because of the distance, it’s probably best biked instead of hiked, but would be a great option in sections for those with wheelchair or stroller needs.
+This trail still needs to be completed, as it is planned to cover 27 miles of Lakeshore terrain.
+At the time of publication, it covers about 22 miles.
+Because of the distance, it’s best biked instead of hiked, but it would be a great option in sections for those with wheelchair or stroller needs.

 A popular way to explore one of the shorter sections is to begin from the Dune Climb lot and head north just over 2 miles to explore the Glen Have Historic District.

-If you want to ride (or hike, I suppose) the whole length of the trail, there is typically a shuttle operating from one end of the trail to the other.
+If you want to ride (or hike, I suppose) the whole trail length, there is typically a shuttle operating from one end to the other.

-How to get there: There are 10+ trailheads to access various points along the Sleeping Bear Heritage Trail.
-This map of the Sleeping Bear Heritage Trail including all the trailheads from the NPS website would be extremely helpful in planning your route from start to finish.
+How to get there: The Sleeping Bear Heritage Trail has 10+ trailheads to access various points.
+This map of the Trail, including all the trailheads, from the NPS website would be extremely helpful in planning your route.

 Drive Time from Philip A. Hart Visitor Center: Varies